titocampis/b-tool-dcompose/README.md

 vim secret_mail_password.conf
 ```

+> [!CAUTION]
-> :warning: **WARNING:** Use `vim` or another text editor to fulfill the content of these files, do not do it through the terminal, because it may be a security weakness to have sensitive raw data in terminal history.
+> Use `vim` or another text editor to fulfill the content of these files, do not do it through the terminal, because it may be a security weakness to have sensitive raw data in terminal history.
 Alternatively, you can do for both:
 > - `cat > secret_mail_username.conf`
 > - type the content + `Enter`
 > - `Ctrl+D`